Accelerating Non-Negative and Bounded-Variable Linear Regression Algorithms with Safe Screening: Abstract

 \section{Abstract}

 Non-negative and bounded-variable linear regression problems arise in a variety of applications in machine learning and signal processing.
 In this paper, we propose a technique to accelerate existing solvers for these problems by identifying saturated coordinates in the course of iterations.
 This is akin to safe screening techniques previously proposed for sparsity-regularized regression problems.
 The proposed strategy is \emph{provably safe} as it provides theoretical guarantees that the identified coordinates are indeed saturated in the optimal solution.
-Experimental results on synthetic and real data show compelling accelerations for both non-negative and bounded-variable problems.
+Experimental results on synthetic and real data show compelling accelerations for both non-negative and bounded-variable problems. \blfootnote{${}^\star$ Code is available at: \url{https://github.com/cassiofragadantas/NN-BV_Screening}} \keywords{Safe screening \and linear regression \and non-negative \and bounded-variable.}